MichaelCurrin/code-cookbook/recipes/format-and-lint/editor-config.md

 I find this a good starting point for adding a file to a project and then refining it.

-It supports an explicit default of 4 spaces such as for Python or Markdown files and an override for JavaScript files and config files.
+It supports an explicit default of 4 spaces such as for Python or Markdown files and an override for JavaScript and JSON files.

 ```ini
 root = true